 An improperly or poorly maintained tractor trailer can create many serious problems that can result in devastating accidents.
 Large trucks can develop many problems without proper maintenance including: worn tires, underinflated tires, unbalanced or worn out brakes, suspension failure, broken turn signals, broken brake lights, and more.
 Any one of these problems, which are all easily fixed, can cause a catastrophic trucking accident involving death or serious injuries.
 According to a study by the Federal Motor Carrier Safety Administration (FMCSA), one single trucking maintenance issue—brake failure—contributed to nearly one out of every three truck crashes in several recent years.

-If you or a loved one has been injured in a collision involving a large truck, call the Birmingham truck accident attorneys at Hollis, Wright, Clay & Vail, P.C. as soon as possible after receiving medical treatment.
+If you or a loved one has been injured in a collision involving a large truck, call the Birmingham truck accident attorneys at Hollis, Wright & Clay, P.C. as soon as possible after receiving medical treatment.
 You can reach us at 844.LAW.TALK

 or online here

 .
 Our team of attorneys can help you get the compensation you deserve, which could include monetary reimbursement for medical bills, emotional distress, pain and suffering, lost wages, permanent injury or scarring.
 Unfortunately, injuries in truck accident cases can be more severe and life altering, including permanent medical problems and disfigurement, paralysis, and even death.